YamtalDev/nightly-shopping-flow-automation/README.md

    npx playwright show-report
    ```

    This command opens an HTML report in your default browser, providing a comprehensive overview of the test results.
+The report includes details such as test durations, failure reasons, and visual artifacts like screenshots and videos.

 ## Continuous Integration (CI) with GitHub Actions

 ### Workflow Overview

 GitHub Actions is configured to run your test suite daily, ensuring that the shopping flow remains functional and any regressions are promptly detected.
+This automated approach helps maintain the reliability and stability of the application by continuously validating its critical functionalities.

 ### CI Configuration